Crimson-Computing/cs207-FinalProject/docs/documentation.md

 Our `AD` class is used to create an `AD` object, which has a value and a derivative.
 These are stored as attributes of the object in its internal state, and can be represented as a tuple.

 As operations or functions are applied to an `AD` object, we update the value and the derivative of the `AD` objects by using dual numbers in tuples, where the first element is the value and the second element (the "imaginary" part) is the derivative.

+#### Differentiate
+To facilitate use by the user and in other applications that leverage the `AD` class, such as our root finder, we developed a `differentiate` function. `differentiate` is a closure which takes a user defined base function as an input, and returns another function which can evaluate the base function's derivative at for a provided value.

 #### Support for vector-valued functions
 For vector-valued functions, we override the priority of numpy basic operators to ensure our `AD` objects are compatible with numpy arrays using our operators.
 Then, since the value and derivative in the `AD` object is stored as a numpy array, we use leverage vectorized numpy operations together with the chain rule to update the derivative for vector-valued functions.